ulfschneider/afova/README.md

 </form>
 ```

-Notice the label text of each control is extracted and displayed along with the constraint violation message inside of the collector.
-To have more control over what label information is shown in the collector you can put a marker on the desired text with the CSS class `afova-label`.
+Notice the label text of each control is extracted and displayed along with the constraint violation message inside of the form message container.
+To have more control over what label information is shown in the form message container you can put a marker on the desired text with the CSS class `afova-label`.

 ## Styling and identifiying

 afova does not come with any CSS styles.
-The following CSS class names are assigned during validation processing:
+The following CSS class names are assigned during validation processing or can be used to activate afova functionality:

 `:invalid`
 : Every invalid control can be styled with the `:invalid` selector.